 The next step is to start thinking about conversions and sales and this is where email marketing comes to the rescue.

 Through email marketing, you can build a community of people that want to hear about your brand and products.

 These people that voluntarily sign-up on your email list, are more likely to convert i.e. to buy one of your products and become customers.

 Isn’t this the same as social media marketing?
 Not exactly.
 The difference between email marketing and social media marketing is that you own the data and you can use your list in any way you want.

 You may choose to contact your subscribers individually or segment your list in a number of ways and provide them with a more personalized experience than social media networks.

-The more good news is the email marketing is still a great sales channel so the earliest you can start with building your list the better.
+The good news is that email marketing is still a great sales channel so the earliest you can start building your list the better.

 To get started with email marketing, you need to:

 Sign-up with lead generation software – tools like Optinmonster offer a number of features that can help you grow an email list fast.
 Things like exit popups, flyout boxes, and top bar banners work great in getting the attention of users.

 Give incentives to people to sign-up for your list – Adding the sign-up boxes on your website is not enough.
 You need to find ways to get people to subscribe to your list and incentives (like free stuff, ebooks, discounts, offers) help a lot in this manner.